Preparation for going live

 Cloud environments

-- Connected systems are checked and prepared (project adjustments):
+- Project and connected systems are checked and prepared:

 - Double-check that all VPC peering and Site-to-Site VPN connections are monitored and secure.
 We don’t usually monitor such connections with external parties.